-The reason the grey trend arrived is because colour was moving back to the 50s and 60s.
+The reason the grey trend arrived next is because colour was moving back to the 50s and 60s.
 Brighter and cleaner.
 Grey is the crisp backdrop to brighter colour as I’ve said time and time again.

-Nothing wrong with a little bit of grey.
-Paint your white or cream (or black and white) bathroom (below) or dining room charcoal (above) to get your grey fix.
+AND again, there’s nothing wrong with a little bit of grey.
+Paint your white or cream (or black and white) bathroom (see below) or dining room charcoal (see above) to get your grey fix.

-Okay, are you depressed yet?
+Okay, time to check in… are you depressed yet?

 Does it help you to know that black is the new grey?

-And hey, it’s just my opinion, doesn’t mean it’s right.
+And hey, it’s just my opinion.
+It doesn’t mean it’s right.
 Take whatever advice works for you and throw the rest out the window!
-A little styling goes a long way if you ended up with a space you don’t love.
+A little styling always goes a long way if you ended up with a space you don’t love.

-Check out our eDesign services here or find someone local to hold your hand.
-Interview your designer to make sure you get someone who has a classic and timeless aesthetic, I don’t want this to happen to you.
+Check out our eDesign services here or find someone local to guide you.
+Interview your designer to make sure you get someone who has a classic and timeless aesthetic.
+Because, I don’t want this to happen to you.